- a media professional familiar with travel issues that pertain to African Americans, women and African American women.

 About the Editor

-Elaine Lee traveled solo around the world in 1992 and 2004 and continues to travel regularly.
-She has visited over 63 countries.
+Elaine Lee completed two solo trips around the world and continues to travel regularly.
+She has visited over 65 countries.

 An attorney in San Francisco with a private law practice in family law, probate, estate planning, and personal injury.
 She has received awards from the Women Lawyers of Alameda County for outstanding contributions to the community, and from the City of Berkeley Commission on the Status of Women.

 She is an avid swimmer, bibliophile, salsa dancer, skier, amateur astronomer, whitewater rafter, sailor, cyclist, and maintains a personal yoga and meditation practice.
 She is a charming and articulate speaker and interview subject.

 Go Girl!: The Black Woman’s Book of Travel and Adventure